piewhat/fedora-coreos-bcachefs/README.md

 - A new bcachefs-tools tag is created
 - A new Fedora CoreOS build is released

 Zincati doesn’t currently support ostree-unverified-registry images, so this image includes a systemd service and timer to handle automatic updates.
-You can modify the timer to fit your needs.
+You can modify the timer to fit your needs using `systemctl edit rpm-ostreed-oci-update.timer` this should persist across updates.

 ---